-Even before the Rat Pack was going Frank got a tip in 1947 from the comedian Jackie Gleason.
-That tip was Jack Daniel’s.
-Frank carried a rocks glass of whiskey onstage sometime in 1955.
+Even before the Rat Pack existed Frank got a tip in 1947 from the comedian Jackie Gleason.
+That tip was simple: Jack Daniel’s.
+Then Frank carried a rocks glass of whiskey onstage sometime in 1955.
 There he uttered the line “Ladies and gentlemen, this is Jack Daniel’s and it’s the nectar of the gods.”

 Indeed, Frank Sinatra ended up being Jack Daniel’s first real brand ambassador even though such a term was unknown at the time.
 It’s not as though Frank couldn’t afford all the sauce he wanted –right after WWII he pulled up to $93,000 a week just for a busy radio appearance schedule – but Jack Daniel’s knew a good thing and made sure his glass was never empty.
 Even with the whiskey on allocation because Frank’s endorsement had driven demand through the roof the company made sure there was always a case in his dressing room wherever he went.